Skip to content

 ├── feat-auth/

-│ ├── src/ # hardlinked from project root initially
+│ ├── src/ # byte-for-byte copy of project root at branch time

 │ └── README.md